finneganhu/sre-take-home-challenge/README.md

 ## Test Module

 There is a test module set up in `test/` that includes example code with some variables configured.
 It would create a new IAM user with access key, a new IAM group with two AWS managed policies attached and subscribed by the previously created user, and a new role assumed by AWS Lambda.
-To run it, follow the same steps as above.

 The test module also uses S3 as remote backend with versioning and server side encryption enabled, so that `.terraform.tfstate` file is stored not locally, but in an S3 bucket.
 This setup has multiple benefits, such as having a single reference for team collaboration and better handling or secrets.
+Please follow these steps to run the test module:

-Be sure to **change the bucket name** before running it.
+1. Go to `test/new-s3-bucket/`. **Change the bucket name**.

+2. Run `terraform init` and `terraform apply` to create the S3 bucket.

+3. Go back to `test/`. **Change the bucket name in terraform block to the name of the bucket you just created**.

+4. Run `terraform init` and `terraform apply` to deploy the IAM identities.

 ## Git Workflow